-The FY 2024-2025 Annual Plan highlights some of the strategic priorities on which OHFA will focus to advance equity through accessible and affordable housing.
-They are identified as HOUSING EQUITY FOCUSED.
-These are initiatives the Agency will undertake to promote housing equity in Ohio as well as ways to measure the success of these goals through OHFA's programs and operations.
+The FY 2025 Annual Plan highlights some of the strategic priorities on which OHFA will focus to advance equity through accessible and affordable housing.
+The Agency will undertake these HOUSING EQUITY FOCUSED initiatives to promote housing equity in Ohio as well as ways to measure the success of these plans through OHFA's programs and operations.

-Although it will take more than one plan and one agency to address existing disparities, these HOUSING EQUITY-FOCUSED initiatives are critical steps to help open more doors to an affordable place to call home.
+Although it will take more than one plan and one agency to address existing disparities, the HOUSING EQUITY FOCUSED initiatives are critical to helping open more doors to an affordable place to call home.